compas-dev/compas/docs/tutorial/data.rst

 ==========

 A somewhat experimental feature of the data package is data validation.
-The base data class defines two unimplemented attributes :attr:`compas.data.Data.JSONSCHEMA` and :attr:`compas.data.Data.JSONSCHEMA`.
+The base data class defines two unimplemented attributes :attr:`compas.data.Data.JSONSCHEMA` and :attr:`compas.data.Data.DATASCHEMA`.
 The former is meant to define the name of the json schema in the ``schema`` folder of :mod:`compas.data`, and the latter a Python schema using :mod:`schema.Schema`.